 Cargo vans: oversized, imbalanced, and too powerful for their bulky frame.
 In short, they are an accident just waiting to happen.
 While straddling the line between commercial hauling and personal transport, automakers created a dangerous blend – and have done so for decades.
 These amalgamations are industrial trucks, designed for hauling, but outfitted as passenger vans.
 Cargo vans have limited visibility and a higher center of gravity, which makes them vulnerable to flipping.
 Their popularity continues despite genuine design issues and a dangerous track record.

 At Hardwick & Pendergast, P.S., our Seattle car accident attorneys have spent decades protecting the victims of devastating crashes.
 If you have been harmed by a van, our years of success can be put at your service.
-We have former insurance adjusters and a medical doctor on staff.
+We have former insurance adjusters on staff.
 Whatever injuries you may be dealing with, start your case off with a free consultation by calling us at (888) 228-3860.
 Gain the insight you need to begin making the right choices right now.